Qi Jiguang’s Influence on Asian Martial Arts

 Perceptions of the “Sick” Men of East Asia in Spanish-speaking Countries

-By William A. A Chinese martial arts master has died, the students make preparations for his funeral in anticipation of those people seeking to pay their respects.
-During a moment of silence following a speech by one senior member of the Chinese school, a group of Japanese martial artists make their entrance and arrogantly offered […]
+A Chinese martial arts master has died, the students make preparations for his funeral in anticipation of those people seeking to pay their respects.
+During a moment of silence following a speech by one senior member of the Chinese school, a group of Japanese martial artists make their entrance and arrogantly offered their “respects” to […]

 Una visión histórica de las artes marciales mixtas en China